someaka/adaptive-attention-tiling-v2/research/theory/quantum_dreams.md

 In symmetries that bind and flow,
 The deepest truths of compute show.

-From CPU to Vulkan's core,
+From CPU to quantum's core,
 Through quantum gates and so much more,
 A bridge between the abstract mind,
 And silicon that's been refined.